-Furthermore, the bill modifies the language surrounding blind vendor facilities, replacing references to "vending stands and machines" with "vending facilities" to better reflect the nature of the services provided.
-It clarifies the liability limitations for the Department of Employment and Economic Development concerning injuries sustained by blind vendors and their employees.
-The bill also continues the revolving fund for vocational rehabilitation of the blind, specifying its use for the establishment and operation of vending facilities, and outlines the purposes for which the fund can be utilized, including equipment purchases and fringe benefits for blind vending operators.
-Overall, these changes aim to enhance workforce development and support for individuals with disabilities in Minnesota.
+Furthermore, the bill revises the language regarding blind vendor facilities, replacing references to "vending stands and machines" with "vending facilities" to modernize the terminology.
+It clarifies the liability limitations for the Department of Employment and Economic Development concerning blind vendors and their employees, and it continues the revolving fund for vocational rehabilitation of the blind, specifying its use for establishing and operating vending facilities.
+The bill also outlines the purposes for which the revolving fund can be utilized, including equipment purchases and fringe benefits for blind vending operators, while ensuring that licenses for operating these facilities are issued for an indefinite period.

 Statutes affected: Introduction: 116L.03, 116L.35, 116L.98, 248.07